Supply Chain Challenges in Fashion: What Brands Need to Know in 2026

 One of the biggest challenges in distribution is inventory management.

-Fashion brands must strike a delicate balance between keeping enough inventory to meet demand while avoiding excess inventory that can lead to waste and increased costs.
+Fashion brands must strike a delicate balance between maintaining sufficient inventory to meet demand and avoiding excess inventory that can lead to waste and increased costs.

 This can be challenging, as demand for fashion products can be unpredictable.